-The TOD Strategic Framework and TOD Comprehensive Land Use Model provide the guidelines for the spatial transformation of Cape Town.
+Implemented through the CLDP mentioned above, the TOD Strategic Framework and TOD Comprehensive Land Use Model provide the guidelines for the spatial transformation of Cape Town.
 These are aimed at securing more commercial, industrial and retail land uses in predominantly residential areas, and increasing residential land uses in predominantly business and industrial areas.
-The following specific and broader principles will therefore need to be taken into account in the development and review (as and when required/ applicable) of all new and existing spatial strategies, tools and policies so as to give effect to the objectives underlying TOD and spatial transformation:
+The following specific and broader principles will therefore need to be taken into account in the development and review (as and when required/applicable) of all new and existing spatial strategies, tools and policies so as to give effect to the objectives underlying TOD and spatial transformation:

-- Bulk infrastructure investment will be prioritised within or to the benefit of the existing urban footprint, and more specifically the 'urban inner core' area, framed by three Integration Zones: Voortrekker Road Corridor, Metro South-East Corridor and Blue Downs/Symphony Way Corridor, and the planned Phase 2A BRT route. - High density, high intensity mixed used development will be prioritised along the BRT (red road) trunk routes and rail station precincts, with the 42 BRT and 98 rail stations being catalysts for development and redevelopment.
-Minimum densities, supportive of the transit infrastructure will be encouraged in these locations.
-In these locations, the City will be targeting net densities in excess of 80 dwelling units per hectare with a variety of typologies, tenure modes and affordability levels. - Integrated and innovative inclusionary housing solutions in the inner city urban cores in Cape Town, such as Khayelitsha, Cape Town CBD, Claremont, Mitchells Plain, Wynberg, Bellville, etc.
+- Bulk infrastructure investment will be prioritised within or to the benefit of the existing urban footprint and, more specifically, prioritised TOD catalytic precincts at transit-accessible locations within the urban inner core, framed by three integration zones: Voortrekker Road Corridor, Metro South-East Corridor and Blue Downs/Symphony Way Corridor, and the planned Phase 2A BRT route. - High-density, high-intensity mixed-use development will be prioritised along the BRT (red road) trunk routes and specifically prioritised TOD precincts amongst the 42 BRT and 98 rail stations being catalysts for development and redevelopment.
+Minimum densities, supportive of the transit infrastructure, will be encouraged in these locations.
+In these locations, the City will be targeting net densities in excess of 80 dwelling units per hectare with a variety of typologies, tenure modes and affordability levels. - Integrated and innovative inclusionary housing solutions in the inner city urban cores in Cape Town, such as Khayelitsha, Cape Town CBD, Claremont, Mitchells Plain, Wynberg, Bellville etc.